codeheaven-io/codeheaven.io/src/posts/2017-01-07-using-nexus-3-as-your-repository-part-3-docker-images.md

 I suggest you to create a new blob store for each new repo you want to create.
 That way, the data for every repo will be in a different folder in `/nexus-data` (inside the Docker container).
 But this is not mandatory for it to work.

 By default, the Docker client communicates with the repo using HTTPS.
-In my use case I had to configure it with HTTP, first off because we didn't have the certificate nor the knowledge on how to obtain them.
+In my use case I had to configure it with HTTP, because we didn’t have the certificate nor the knowledge on how to obtain it.

 Important to notice: the Docker repo requires 2 different ports.
-We are going to use 8082 for pull from the proxy repo and 8083 for pushing to the private repo.
+We are going to use 8082 for pull from the proxy repo and 8083 for pull and push to the private repo.

+I had some problems with slightly older versions of Docker, so I strongly suggesting you to start with the version that I’ve tested with, that is `1.12.3`.

 ### private repo